alex-gutev/live_cells/docs-src/docs/basics/effect-cells.md

   is defined in order to discover its dependencies.

-The difference between an effect cell and a regular computed cell is that the effect cell guarantees that the compute value function will only be run once per trigger of the action to which it is tied.
-On the other hand a computed cells is intended to be used with a pure function that computes a value, and thus makes no guarantees about how many times its compute function is called.
+The difference between an effect cell and a regular computed cell is that the effect cell guarantees that the effect defined in the value computation function will only be run once per trigger of the action to which it is tied.
+On the other hand a computed cell is intended to be used with a pure function that computes a value but has no side effect, and thus makes no guarantees about how many times its compute function is called.

 :::important